razerofficial/razer-sdk-docs/README.md

 ## Requirements

 The [content-review-guidelines](https://github.com/ouya/docs/blob/razer-sdk/content-review-guidelines.md) provide a set of recommendations and requirements that are checked during review.
-Mobile publishing does not use the same controller requirements as games are expected to have touch support.
-However, the SDK is compatible with controllers.
-For Mobile games, review does require that `SDK` initialization and shutdown code must be used which can be found in the engine documentation below.
+Mobile games are required to support touch input.
+Adding controller support for mobile games is optional.
+The SDK supports controller input for users that pair bluetooth controllers with mobile devices.
+The review process requires that `SDK` initialization and shutdown code must be used which can be found in the engine documentation below.

 ## Engines